Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: Simulations

 In this scenario, the power injection data was generated based on the \ac{ac} model from \eqref{noisy_model}.
 Figures \ref{Fig4:a}-\ref{Fig4:b} show the MSE and F-score of the estimators of the matrix $\Gmat$ versus SNR.
 Since the \ac{dc}-based methods (i.e. BCD-DC and ADMM-DC) are only capable of estimating $\Bmat$, they are not included in these results.
-Figures \ref{Fig5:a}-\ref{Fig5:b} show the MSE and F-score of the estimators of the $\Bmat$ versus SNR.
-The \ac{tls} method was not applicable in this scenario due to resolution limitations, and thus, is not shown here.
+Figures \ref{Fig5:a}-\ref{Fig5:b} show the MSE and F-score of the estimators of$\Bmat$ versus SNR.
+The \ac{tls} method was not applicable in this scenario due to resolution limitations.

-Figures \ref{Fig5:a}-\ref{Fig5:b} demonstrate that the \ac{alm}-AC algorithm from Subsection \ref{AC MODEL SECTION} and SDP-AC method outperform the DC-based methods (BCD-DC, ADMM-DC, ALM-DC, SDP-DC) methods and the DLPF methods (ALM-DLPF and SDP-DLPF) in terms of both MSE and F-score for estimating $\Bmat$.
-These methods are developed under the approximation of the linearized DC model or the approximation of the DLPF model.
+Figures \ref{Fig5:a}-\ref{Fig5:b} demonstrate that the \ac{admm}-AC algorithm from Subsection \ref{AC MODEL SECTION} outperforms the DC-based methods (BCD-DC, ADMM-DC, \ac{admm}-DC) and the \ac{admm}-DLPF method in terms of both MSE and F-score for estimating $\Bmat$.
+This method was developed under the approximation of the linearized DC model or the approximation of the DLPF model.
 Thus, these results demonstrate the value of using a more accurate description of the power flow model, i.e. the AC model, versus the linear models.
-Moreover, the proposed \ac{alm}-AC, \ac{alm}-DLPF, \ac{sdp}-AC, and SDP-DLPF algorithms recover the full complex-valued admittance, which provides a more accurate description of the topology.
-In Fig. \ref{Fig4:b} and Fig. \ref{Fig5:b} it can be seen that that the SDP methods perform better in terms of support recovery for lower SNR values (under $7.5$dB), even under the linear approximations (i.e. even the SDP-DC and SDP-DLPF).
-On the other hand, the \ac{alm}-AC has a lower MSE than all other methods for almost all SNR values.
+Moreover, the proposed \ac{admm}-AC, and \ac{admm}-DLPF algorithms recover the full complex-valued admittance, which provides a more accurate description of the topology.